DavidHigpen/Find-Final-Times/README.md

 # Find-Final-Times

 Super easy program to view your final times for different schedules.
 Works for A&M students for the Fall '24 semester.
 I have a seperate program to generate the dictionary, I didn't do that my hand lol.
+Hopefully it should work well, but let me know if you find any bugs please!

 ## Installation